jacobemcken/jacobemcken.github.io/_posts/2020-12-17-realtime-db-synchronisation-to-frontend-state.md

 Now that we have an overview of the data operations, let's look at the data flow between the back- and the frontends.
 A single event representing a change to a single entry can handle all the cases above.
-The event should carry the new data along with the id of the entry that is now obsolete.
+The event should carry the new data along with the ID of the entry that is now obsolete.

 ### Create